-15 January: for students from countries outside the EU/EEA and all students who wish to apply for UvA scholarships (Amsterdam Science Talent Scholarship, Amsterdam Excellence Scholarship, Amsterdam Merit Scholarship, or E W Beth Scholarship), independent your country of citizenship;
+15 January: for students from countries outside the EU/EEA and all students who wish to apply for UvA scholarships (Amsterdam Science Talent Scholarship, Amsterdam Merit Scholarship, or E W Beth Scholarship), independently of your country of citizenship;

 15 March: for students from EU/EEA countries (including the Netherlands).

-Please note: applications should be complete (including two letters of reference) by the relevant deadline.
+Please note: applications should be complete (including two letters of reference and a sufficient result of an English proficiency test) by the relevant deadline.

 Before starting the application procedure please read this whole page carefully.